mmuller88/alps-unified-ts/README.md

 That is an enhanced TypeScript library of [alps-unified](https://github.com/mamund/alps-unified).
 With it you can convert an ALPS API spec to other API spec like openApi, Graph QL Schema.

-Very useful to understand the idea of ALPS API is this video on YT: https://www.youtube.com/watch?v=oG6-r3UdenE
+Very useful to understand the idea of ALPS API is this video on YouTube: https://www.youtube.com/watch?v=oG6-r3UdenE

 Want to know more about ALPS? --> please visit: